cprieto/roboblog/content/2017-05-12-cmake-and-libraries-part-2-third-party-libraries.md

 target_link_libraries (app ${GTK3_LIBRARIES})
 ```

 One last thing, some libraries, like GTK3, needs additional flags when building, for example, `-pthread` to indicate reentrancy.
 This is not passed immediately to the compiler with our current configuration.
-To do this `PkgConfig` creates an additional variable named `CFLAGS_OTHER` and we can pass that to CMake with the macro `add_definitions`:
+To do so `PkgConfig` creates an additional variable named `CFLAGS_OTHER` and we can use that variable with the command `add_definitions`:

 ```cmake hl_lines="13"
 cmake_minimum_required (VERSION 3.6)